Edgar Cayce: Relationship with Wesley Ketchum

-In the fall of 1910, Cayce was the subject of increasing publicity for his medical readings.
+In the fall of 1910, Cayce became the subject of increasing publicity for his medical readings.

-On October 10, 1910, Cayce was profiled by The New York Times in a story titled "Illiterate Man Becomes a Doctor When Hypnotized".
+On October 9, 1910, Cayce was profiled by The New York Times in a story titled "Illiterate Man Becomes a Doctor When Hypnotized".

 “The medical fraternity of the country is taking a lively interest in the strange power said to be possessed by Edgar Cayce of Hopkinsville, Ky., to diagnose difficult diseases while in a semi-conscious state, though he has not the slightest knowledge of medicine when not in this condition.

-During a visit to California last Summer Dr. W. H. Ketchum, who was attending a meeting of the National Society of Homeopathic Physicians had occasion to mention the young man's case and I was invited to discuss it at a banquet attended by about thirty-five of the doctors of the Greek letter fraternity given at Pasadena.
+During a visit to California last Summer Dr. W. H. Ketchum, who was attending a meeting of the National Society of Homeopathic Physicians, had occasion to mention the young man's case and was invited to discuss it at a banquet attended by about thirty-five of the doctors of the Greek letter fraternity given at Pasadena.

-Ketchum made a speech of considerable length, giving an explanation of the strange psychic powers manifested by Cayce during the last four years during which time he has been more or less under his observation.
+Dr. Ketchum made a speech of considerable length, giving an explanation of the strange psychic powers manifested by Cayce during the last four years during which time he has been more or less under his observation.
 This talk created such widespread interest among the 700 doctors present that one of the leading Boston medical men who heard his speech invited Ketchum to prepare a paper as a part of the programme of the September meeting of the American Society of Clinical Research.
 Ketchum sent the paper, but did not go to Boston.
 The paper was read by Henry E. Harpower, M.D., of Chicago, a contributor to the Journal of the American Medical Association, published in Chicago.
 Its presentation created a sensation, and almost before Ketchum knew that the paper had been given to the press he was deluged with letters and telegrams inquiring about the strange case. ...

-Ketchum wishes it distinctly understood that his presentation is purely ethical, and that he attempts no explanation of what must be classed as a mysterious mental phenomena.
+Dr. Ketchum wishes it distinctly understood that his presentation is purely ethical, and that he attempts no explanation of what must be classed as mysterious mental phenomena.

-Ketchum is not the only physician who has had opportunity to observe the workings of Mr. Cayce's subconscious mind.
-For nearly ten years and strange power has been known to local physicians of all the recognized schools.
+Dr. Ketchum is not the only physician who has had opportunity to observe the workings of Mr. Cayce's subconscious mind.
+For nearly ten years his strange power has been known to local physicians of all the recognized schools.
 An explanation of the case is best understood from Ketchum's description in his paper read in Boston a few days ago, which follows:

 ‘About four years ago I made the acquaintance of a young man 28 years old, who had the reputation of being a ‘freak.’
 They said he told wonderful truths while he was asleep.
 I, being interested, immediately began to investigate, and as I was ‘from Missouri,’ I had to be shown.

-‘And truly, when it comes to anything psychical, every layman is a disbeliever from the start, and most of our chosen professions will not accept anything of a psychic nature, hypnotism, mesmerism, or what not, unless vouched for by some M.D. away up in the professions and one whose orthodox standing is questioned.
+‘And truly, when it comes to anything psychical, every layman is a disbeliever from the start, and most of our chosen profession will not accept anything of a psychic nature, hypnotism, mesmerism, or what not, unless vouched for by some M.D. away up in the profession and one whose orthodox standing is unquestioned.